Listed below are descriptions of conduct prohibited by the University Code of Student Conduct.

 Engaging in conduct that is disruptive, lewd, or indecent, regardless of intent, which breaches the peace of the community.

-Making, attempting to make, or transmitting an audio or video recording of private, non-public conversations and/or meetings on University premises without the knowledge and consent of all participants subject to such recordings.
-This provision does not extend to the recording of public events or discussions, or to recordings made for law enforcement purposes.
+Recording, live streaming, or transmitting images, audio, or video of private, non-public conversations and/or meetings on University premises without the knowledge and consent of all participants.
+This may include recording instructors without consent.
+Students must consult with instructors for guidance on their recording policies.
+This provision does not extend to the recording of public events or discussions, to recordings made for law enforcement purposes, or to any registered disability accommodation.

 Violating other published University regulations or policies.

-P4.
-Refusing to provide information at a Disciplinary Conference or University Hearing.
-A witness may choose not to present information if he or she feels information presented will lead to self-incrimination.
+S4.
+Refusing to provide information at a disciplinary proceeding.
+Students are expected to fully cooperate with and participate in the University disciplinary system when notified.
+A student may choose to withhold information or testimony if the student feels information presented will lead to self-incrimination.

-P5.
-Harassing a University Hearing Board member before or after a disciplinary proceeding.
+S5.
+Harassing a University Hearing Board member, Campus Appeals Committee member, Conduct Officer, Presiding Officer, Campus Advisor, or witness before or after a disciplinary proceeding.